 I have learned you will never know until you ask, so when I asked our principal if I could find my own maternity leave substitute, he was actually relieved to have it taken off his plate.
-I am lucky enough to live in a town with a university know for education, so my search was actually quite easy.
-I contacted former Spanish professors and asked if they knew anyone who was students teaching in the fall and would be free in the Spring (I was due in January), posted the opening on job boards, as well as posted it on the Iowa World Language Association Website.
-I was very fortunate to find a certified Spanish (& French!) teacher who finished his student teaching in December and needed something to do until he started his full time job in the fall, win, win all around!
+I am lucky enough to live in a town with a university known for education, so my search was actually quite easy.
+I contacted former Spanish professors and asked if they knew anyone who was student teaching in the fall and would be free in the Spring (I was due in January), posted the opening on job boards, as well as posted it on the Iowa World Language Association Website.
+I was very fortunate to find a certified Spanish (& French!) teacher who finished his student teaching in December and needed something to do until he started his full-time job in the fall, win, win all around!

 2. Let go of the control

 While at the IWLA conference in the fall I brought up maternity leave while sitting at lunch with a lovely group of ladies.
 They had a variety of experiences from planning every single day of their leave and grading while at home, to letting the sub do whatever they wanted.
-What I learned from them was I did NOT want to spend my precious (unpaid!) weeks at home planning and grading.
+What I learned from them as I did NOT want to spend my precious (unpaid!) weeks at home planning and grading.
 Once I knew I had a capable sub, I made an outline of what the sub would ideally cover, plus a ton of extra ideas, mini units, and activities if needed.
 I then left all day to day planning and grading up to him.
 And you know what?!?
 I came back and the students had met my goal for them, they learned and used Spanish.

 3. Make a Substitute Binder